Skip to main content

 Established

-• identification of critical security flows
+• identification of critical flows

 In Progress

-• implementation of a dedicated administrative access model
+• administrative access model (bastion)

-• improved control over inter-zone communication
+• hardened inter-zone communication controls